How to measure radiation

-Radioactive materials consist of atoms that are unstable – that is they undergo spontaneous transformation into more stable atoms.
-This process (radioactive decay) is usually accompanied by the emission of charged particles and/or gamma rays.
+Radioactive materials consist of atoms that are unstable which means they undergo spontaneous transformation into more stable atoms.
+This process is called radioactive decay and is usually accompanied by the emission of charged particles and/or gamma rays.
 Find out more on our Radioactivity page.

 How is radiation measured?

-There are two things being measured when we discuss radiation: 'activity' and 'exposure'.
+When trying to measure radiation there are two things being measured activity and exposure.
 Activity is how much radiation is coming out of something, while exposure measures the effects of that radiation on anything that absorbs it.

 Measuring radiation activity

 Radiation activity is measured in an international (SI) unit called a Becquerel (Bq).
 The Becquerel counts how many particles or photons (in the case of wave radiation) are emitted per second by a source.
 1Bq = 1 disintegration per second (a very small unit).

 The most important thing to understand about radiation exposure is that it is measured by what radiation does to substances, not anything particular about the radiation itself.

 There are three ways to express radiation exposure:

 - Absorbed dose: the energy 'deposited' in a kilogram of a substance by a radiation source; measured in an international (SI) unit called the Gray (Gy).

 - Equivalent dose: relates the absorbed dose to the biological damage of the type of radiation.
 The absorbed dose is multiplied by radiation weighting factor (wR); measured in an international (SI) unit called the Sievert (Sv).